Introducing a small-batch EVOO from Northern Portugal

 What the oil tastes like

-This oil comes in more delicate than the peppery Spanish you just had in our Club for March and April, but that’s why we feel it’s perfect to welcome in the delicate spring flavours as they make their way into warmer plates.
+This oil comes in more delicate than the peppery Spanish you just had in our Club for February, but that’s why we feel it’s perfect to welcome in the delicate spring flavours as they make their way into brighter plates.

-The smell hits you with fresh herbs, and a bit of tomato fruits, but also those fruity aromas you see when the olive starts to ripen.
+The smell hits you with apple flowers and those fruity aromas you see when the olive starts to ripen.
 In this case, it’s banana, some citrus, and nutty elements like almonds.

 On the palate, you’ll feel a soft bitterness with medium-spiced pepper hit at the end that lingers for a moment.